telerik/maui-docs/controls/datagrid/aggregates/styling.md

 * `GroupFooterStyleSelector`(`DataGridStyleSelector`)&mdash; Defines the style of the selected GroupFooter by passing the `GroupFooterContext` in the selector.
 * `FooterStyle`(`DataGridColumnFooterStyle`)&mdash;Defines the style of the Column Footer and the aggregates inside the Column Footer.

-> To visualize the GroupFooter, set the `ShowGroupFooters` to `True`.
+> To visualize the GroupFooter, set the `ShowGroupFooters` property to `True`.
 The property is a property inside the RadDataGrid.

 > To visualize the GroupHeader, set the `ShowGroupHeaderAggregates` to `True`.
 The property is a property inside the RadDataGrid.